monofuel/mono-retropie/README.md

   - `cd /vagrant`
   - `make monosnes`
   - use etcher or dd to flash `monosnes/build/output/images/*.img`
+  - flash to EMMC and mount sd card at /home/retropie

 - setup with ansible:
   - ssh in as root (pass 1234) and change the hostname to `monosnes`
   - add the ansible user
   - give ansible access to sudo without password
-  - flash to EMMC and mount sd card at /home/retropie
+  - `ansible-playbook playbooks/tinker-setup.yml`
+  - `ansible-playbook playbooks/tinker-retropie.yml` (will take a long time)

 - EMMC defaults to UMS u-boot for flashing to the EMMC from a PC
   - flash u-boot to sd-card for recovering from EMMC